Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 There's a lot of ways to categorize the service objects, with different level of detail.
 I'm going to take a shot adn categorize by the service object behavior.

 **The doer** is an service object which has the `-er` suffix in the name.
 It has a name like `OrderCreator`, `UserRenamer`, `PurchasePlacer` or something similar.
 This object looks like it's a person fulfilling their job, and usually doesn't exist in the business domain.
-In some cases, it may clash with the terminology. `OrderCreator` may be both a person who placed the order _and_ a service.
+In some cases, it may clash with the terminology as `OrderCreator` may be both a person who placed the order _and_ a service.
+The doer usually has one public method named `call`, `perform`, or the one matching its purpose: `create`, `update`, `assign`, etc.

 ```ruby
 class OrderCreator